signal(7) - man - phpman

 POSIX.1b real-time extensions (and now included in POSIX.1-2001).
 The range of supported

 real-time signals is defined by the macros SIGRTMIN and SIGRTMAX.
-POSIX.1-2001 requires
+POSIX.1-2001 requires that

-that an implementation support at least _POSIX_RTSIG_MAX (8) real-time signals.
+an implementation support at least _POSIX_RTSIG_MAX (8) real-time signals.

 The Linux kernel supports a range of 33 different real-time signals, numbered 32 to 64.
+How‐

-to the glibc threading implementation (and this variation can occur at run time according
+glibc threading implementation (and this variation can occur at run time according to the

-MIN+n, and include suitable (run-time) checks that SIGRTMIN+n does not exceed SIGRTMAX.
+suitable (run-time) checks that SIGRTMIN+n does not exceed SIGRTMAX.

 Unlike standard signals, real-time signals have no predefined meanings: the entire set of